wiitcha/php-lesson-crud/README.md

 # php-lesson-crud

-- Make sure you customize "config.php" and "createDb.php" files according to your database settings.
+- Make sure you customize "config.php" and "createDb.php" files according to your database settings